 As with any website builder, you start with the design process of your website by choosing one of the existing templates.
 Squarespace offers you a number of attractive options, many of which already have beautiful photos and backgrounds.
 All Squarespace 7.1 templates have the same functionality, including functionality and style options.
 In fact, Squarespace's templates have long been considered much more beautiful, modern, and simply more elegant than their competitors'.
 However, we have to say that many of the templates now seem a bit old-fashioned and, in our opinion, providers such as Wix are now offering nicer templates.
 As already mentioned a little further above, the new templates of Update 7.1 are now only a starting point for creating your new website and should be individualized by you with personal elements.
 Unfortunately, with the new update you can no longer simply change the template of your website completely at the push of a button, but have to adjust a lot manually.

-If you are happy with the template for your website, you can choose a category that best suits your website.
-The options are varied and include B. Media, music, travel, etc. Then you select the destination of your website.
-Would you like to announce a new event, present pictures and videos on your website, run a blog or sell products on your website.
-When you are done, you also have the option to choose whether you want to create the website for yourself, a friend, family or a customer.
-Then you just enter a page description and the title for your page and you are already done with the first step and Squarespace will design a website according to your specifications.
-The whole thing is a bit similar to the website builder "Dolphin" from Jimdo, but is less extensive.
+Once you're satisfied with the template for your website, you can choose a category that best suits your website.
+The options are varied and include e.g. B. media, music, travel, etc. Then you choose the goal of your website.
+Do you want to announce a new event, feature images and videos on your website, run a blog or sell products on your website.
+When you're done, you also have the option to choose whether you're creating the website for yourself, a friend or family, or a client.
+After that, all you have to do is provide a page description and the title for your page and you're already done with the first step and Squarespace will design a website according to your specifications.
+The whole thing is a bit similar to Jimdo's website builder "Dolphin", but it is less extensive.

 Design your website

 At first glance, Suqarespace's editing menu looks incredibly elegant.
 Unfortunately, we feel that the company paid more attention to the aesthetics of the edit menu than to its functionality.
 Many functions are not designed to be very intuitive and take a certain amount of time to be understood.